andrew/ultimate-awesome/README.md

 - [LearningResources](https://github.com/shravan20/LearningResources) - A centralised hub for learner around the globe from A-Z. You can find collections of manuals, blogs, hacks, one liners, courses, other free learning-resources and more  .
 - [awesome-bimanual-manipulation](https://github.com/Skylark0924/awesome-bimanual-manipulation) - Robot bimanual manipulation / dual-arm manipulation .
 - [awesome](https://github.com/tendermint/awesome) - Collection of resources for all things Tendermint.
-- [awesome-tinygo](https://github.com/tinygo-org/awesome-tinygo) - A curated list of awesome TinyGo projects and libraries.
-Inspired by awesome-go.
 - [awesome-openai-whisper](https://github.com/ancs21/awesome-openai-whisper) - A curated list of awesome OpenAI's Whisper.
 - [awesome-spectra](https://github.com/erwanp/awesome-spectra) - 🌈 A collaborative list of awesome tools for spectroscopy.
 Also, check:.
 - [awesome-framework](https://github.com/framewiki/awesome-framework) - A COMPLETELY UNOFFICIAL curated list of projects, tools, documentation and resources related to the Framework Laptop.